 What causes NAD+ levels to fall?

 NAD levels decline over time because NAD+ is used and CONSUMED as a substrate by SIRTUINS, DNA-Repair enzymes and aggressively by another enzyme called CD38 for calcium balancing and immune function response.
 Inflammatory cytokines released by the immune system causes the production of CD38.
 The problem is further exacerbated, at least in theory by senescent cells, cells that can no longer divide but increasingly causes the release of even more inflammatory cytokines and more CD38 expression.
-Eventually, more NAD gets consumed than the ability to replenish the supply, leading to the over-all decline that is experienced with aging.
+Eventually, more NAD gets consumed than the ability to replenish the supply, contributing to the over-all decline that is experienced with aging.

 It is now evident that supporting the NAD pool is vital for promoting good health & wellness, especially as we age.
 So far early trial data showed that NMN 100mg, 250mg and 500mg doses are safe for human consumption with no adverse effects.